jskaggs2/GeodataCrawlerTools/README.md

 Batch processing and placement of USER_OPTIONS.csv in a directory of inbound GDC projects.

 ### compile.py
-Reverse of dole.py; compile/reconstitute your outbound GDC projects.
+Reverse of dole.py; compile (reconstitute) outbound GDC projects.